 Grades for students in financial arrears will not be released until notification/authorization is received indicating that their account has been cleared to the satisfaction of Enrolment Services.
-To receive grades, students must have paid the outstanding balance in full.
+To receive their grades, students must have paid any outstanding balance in full.

 All grades, failures, exemptions, and withdrawals shall be recorded and remain on record in the student’s file.

-A student may be issued official copies of his/her Transcript of Academic Record when they make a request in writing.
-An Official Transcript of Academic Record (or Certificate of Achievement which lists only courses passed and no GPA) bearing the College seal and signature of the Registrar may be released directly to another educational institution, employment agency, or an employer or prospective employer, only on the written authority of the student/graduate.
+A student may be issued official copies of their transcript when they make a request in writing.
+An Official Transcript of Academic Record (or Certificate of Achievement, which lists only courses passed and no GPA) bearing the College seal and signature of the Registrar may be released directly to another education institution, employment agency, or an employer or prospective employer, only on the written authority of the student/graduate.

-Depending on year of graduation, a fee may be charged for each transcript or certificate issued.
-See Enrolment Services on the College website for more information.
+Depending on the year of graduation, a fee may be charged for each transcript or certificate issued.
+See the College website for more information.